Let’s get started with the Lightroom basics, shall we? I already covered the basics in Photoshop so now it’s time for Lightroom to shine.

 – Enable Profile Corrections – Adjusts your picture to get rid of that fish-eye, look in your image.
 This does not apply to full frame lenses.

 – Remove Chromatic Aberration – Removes the little green and purple spots you sometimes see on your images.

-Effects – Add some vignetting around your image using this but I personally just do gradients around the whole image in whichever way I want.
+Effects – Add some vignetting to your image using this but I personally just do gradients around the whole image in whichever way I want.